ummagohil/misinformation-detector/README.md

 Past in a URL and see if there are traces of misinformation or disinformation via training an AI model.

 ### 📋Aims of App
-- Users can input a URL and back-end is able to use different weights/scales to understand if parts of text could be false
+- Users can input a URL/text from article or source, and back-end is able to use different weights/scales to understand if parts of text could be false

 ### 👩‍💻Technical Details